Tsawwassen First Nation

-The Tsawwassen First Nation (sc̓əwaθən məsteyəxʷ, /hur/) is a First Nations government whose lands are located in the Greater Vancouver area of the Lower Mainland of British Columbia, Canada, close to the South Arm of the Fraser River and just north of the international boundary with the United States at Point Roberts, Washington.
-Tsawwassen First Nation lists its membership at 413 people, nearly half of whom live on the lands.
+Tsawwassen First Nation (sc̓əwaθən məsteyəxʷ, /hur/) is a First Nations government whose reserve lands are located in the Greater Vancouver area of the Lower Mainland of British Columbia, Canada, close to the South Arm of the Fraser River and just north of the international boundary with the United States at Point Roberts, Washington.
+Tsawwassen First Nation lists its membership at 413 people, nearly half of whom live on the reserve lands.

 Overview

-Like most First Nations people of the West Coast, the Tsawwassen lived in family groups and inhabited longhouses.
-They carved no totem poles but ornate house posts, masks, tools with carvings etc. Also they processed cedar fibers and goat hair into dresses and headgear.
-Also, the wooden building material, firewood, canoes and dresses.
-Using tidal traps, fishing, nets and harpoons they hunted fish, especially salmon.
-They also harvested oysters, crabs and other sea creatures.
-The salmon was considered a supernatural being, and therefore had to be hunted and eaten in a very particular way.
-The remains were returned to the sea in a private ceremony.
-Numerous species of birds were on the menu, such as ducks and loon.
-Land mammals such as moose, deer, black bear, and beaver were hunted along with marine mammals such as seals and sea lions.
+Like most First Nations people of the West Coast, the Tsawwassen traditionally lived in family groups and inhabited longhouses.
+House posts, masks, and tools are among the ornate wooden carvings of the Tsawwassen.
+Traditionally, they processed cedar fibers and goat hair into dresses and headgear.
+Wood was also used for building material, firewood and canoes.
+Using tidal traps, fishing, nets and harpoons, the Tsawwassen hunt fish, especially salmon.
+They also harvest oysters, crabs and other sea creatures.
+Salmon is considered supernatural and sacred, and therefore have to be hunted and eaten in a very particular way.
+The remains are returned to the sea in a private ceremony.
+Numerous species of birds are eaten, such as ducks and loon.
+Land mammals such as moose, deer, black bear and beaver were traditionally hunted along with marine mammals such as seals and sea lions.
 Edible plants such as camas and cranberries, along with medicinal plants, were harvested, traded, and exchanged.

 The traditional Tsawwassen area ranged in the north east to the area around Pitt Lake, Pitt River to Pitt Meadows down to where the water in the Fraser River flows.
 It included Burns Bog and parts of New Westminster.
 From Sea Island to Galiano Island and joined Salt Spring, Pender and Saturna Island.
 North Eastwards came the Point Roberts peninsula added, then the area around the Serpentine and Nicomekl River.

 Today, their territory has been reduced to a relatively small semi-enclave of Delta by the shore, between the Tsawwassen ferry terminal and the Roberts Bank Superport.
 They also own some lands by Boundary Bay and the Fraser River, but jurisdiction remains with the city of Delta.

-Tsawwassen (sc̓əwaθən məsteyəxʷ) means "land facing the sea".
+Tsawwassen (sc̓əwaθən) means "land facing the sea".
 The nearby neighbourhood of Tsawwassen and the Tsawwassen ferry terminal take their names from the First Nation.